pfsense/docs/source/releases/2-1-3-new-features-and-changes.rst

 -  Fix IPsec Phase 1 duplication
 -  Fix 'add rule on top of the list' allowing after param to be -1
--  Correct Captive Portal redirection URL to unbreak ones passed through Radius attributes and repsect user choices.
+-  Correct Captive Portal redirection URL to unbreak ones passed through Radius attributes and respect user choices.
 -  Make miniupnpd listen on interface instead of IP
 -  Don't refuse to delete a bridge in the GUI just because its bridge interface doesn't exist, just log that it doesn't exist and don't